 - Resources for teachers thinking of entering the next round

-The fund supports teams of teachers to develop innovative practices that improve learning outcomes - especially for students who are Māori, Pasifika, have special education needs, and/or come from low socio-economic backgrounds.
-The fund is a total of $10 million over 3 years (from 2015-2018).
+The fund supports teams of teachers to develop innovative practices that improve learning outcomes especially for students who are Māori, Pasifika, have special education needs, or come from low socioeconomic backgrounds.

 - inquire into ‘puzzles of practice’, with other kaiako/teachers, to find ways of helping individual (or groups of) students to succeed